Best Value BSW Colleges 2026

 Completion Rate

-At $13,317 net cost, this isn't the most affordable option.
-Make sure the program's other strengths justify the price.
-The school provides $4,945 in average aid, putting it in a reasonable range for BSW programs.
-With just 12.0% of students borrowing, the loan burden here is lighter than at most schools.
+The net price of $8,482 is moderate.
+Combined with financial aid, the total cost stays manageable.
+The school provides $4,434 in average aid, putting it in a reasonable range for BSW programs.
+With just 7.0% of students borrowing, the loan burden here is lighter than at most schools.

 117